Pacific Leaders Scholarships for Public Servants Program

 A complete application package must include the following:

-- Your supervisor's signature on the application form, which confirms a performance rating of Achieves or Exceeds Expectations and signals your ministry's support for the application
+- Your supervisor's signature on the application form, which confirms you are at minimum, achieving expectations in your current role and signals your ministry's support for the application

 - A copy of your course transcripts for renewal applications